a Magic: The Gathering format

 Cards and Staples

-A list of cards to give an idea of some staples and synergies available in the format.
+A sample list of some staples and synergies available in the format.

 Any reference or content present on this website related to the game Magic: The Gathering is copyright Wizards of the Coast and is permitted on this site under their Fan Content Policy.
 Wizards of the Coast doesn't produce or endorse this website.